MatthewSmith430/blogdown/content/page/about.md

 I am also interested in the analysis of economic networks, more specifically, the international trade network.
 Additional interests include:

-- Network Analysis of Input – Output Tables
+- Network analysis of World Input – Output Tables (WIOTs)
-- Application of longitudinal network models to the international trade network
+- Network analysis of International Trade Networks (ITNs)
-- Network Analysis of International Trade Networks
+- Analysis of firm level networks

 ## PhD Thesis